helske/seqHMM/README.md

 There are some theoretical guarantees that the MLSL method shoud ﬁnd all local optima in a ﬁnite number of local optimizations.
 Of course, it might not always succeed in a reasonable time.
 The EM algorithm can help in finding good boundaries for the search, especially with good starting values, but in some cases it can mislead.
 A good strategy is to try a couple of different fitting options with different combinations of the methods: e.g. all steps, only global and local steps, and a few evaluations of EM followed by global and local optimization.

-It is also possible to run EM algorithm with multiple random starting values.
-This is done by setting the value \texttt{restarts} in the \texttt{control_em} argument.
+It is also possible to run the EM algorithm several times with random starting values.
+This is done by setting the value `restarts` in the `control_em` argument.
 Although not done by default, this method seems to perform very well as EM algorithm is relatively fast compared to direct numerical estimation.

 ```
 # Initial values for emission matrices